Sva-Dagger/100-Days-of-Python-Code/README.md

 Step 4 Generate and Print Band Name:

-print("Your band name could be " + city + " " + Pet)  [The program concatenates the strings "Your band name could be ", the value of city, a space, and the value of Pet.
-It then print                                                          the resulting string, which is the generated band name.]
+print("Your band name could be " + city + " " + Pet)  [The program creates a band name by joining the text "Your band name could be ", the city name, and the pet name, then prints it.]

 Step 5 The Final Code for Project 1: